grelleum/SteelConnection/README.md

 ```

 ##### Specifying username and password (Optional):
-If you prefer to use some other method to obtain the username and password, you can supply those as the time of object creation using the username and password keywaord argumets.\
+If you prefer to use some other method to obtain the username and password, you can supply those as the time of object creation.
+Providing the realm, username, and password will prevent the interactive login from being called and so it is safe for unattented scripts.\
 For example, if you want to store your credentials in your system environment variables you could do something similar to the following:
 ```python
 import os